Mandaris-LLC/react-native-navigation-full-circle/docs/styling-the-navigator.md

   navBarRightButtonColor: 'blue', // Change color of right nav bar button
   navBarRightButtonFontWeight: '600', // Change font weight of right nav bar button

+  navBarLargeTextColor: '#000000', // change the text color of large titles
+  navBarLargeTextFontSize: 34, // change the font size of large titles
+  navBarLargeTextFontFamily: 'font-name', // Changes the large title font

   topBarShadowColor: 'blue' // Sets shadow of the navbar, Works only when topBarElevationShadowEnabled: true
   topBarShadowOpacity: 0.5, // Sets shadow opacity on the navbar, Works only when topBarElevationShadowEnabled: true
   topBarShadowOffset: 12, // Sets shadow offset on the navbar, Works only when topBarElevationShadowEnabled: true